 Amphion Grant Program

-Amphion Foundation Spring 2021
+Amphion Foundation Fall 2021 Guidelines

 Applications may be submitted by publicly supported non-profit or fiscally-sponsored organizations that have a history of substantial commitment to contemporary concert music at a high level of excellence.
 Organizations must have been in existence for at least two years at the time of application.
 Applicant organizations that are applying for support for performances must have presented two full seasons prior to the season for which support is requested, except for special projects of extraordinary significance.
 In that case, one must contact the Grants Manager for approval prior to beginning an application.
 Applications from organizations with a budget of over $10 million will be considered only for project support.
 The Grants Manager should be contacted for approval prior to beginning an application.
 Please note that, in general, the grant program does not support jazz music.